bigchaindb/bigchaindb/docs/source/models.md

 }
 ```

-Transactions are the basic things stored by BigchainDB.
+Transactions are the basic records stored by BigchainDB.
 There are two kinds:

 1. A "CREATE" transaction creates a new asset.
 It has `"operation": "CREATE"`.
 The `payload` or a "CREATE" transaction describes, encodes, or links to the asset in some way.
 2. A "TRANSFER" transaction transfers one or more assets.
 It has `"operation": "TRANSFER"`.
 The `payload` of a "TRANSFER" transaction can be empty, but it can also be used for use-case-specific information (e.g. different kinds of transfers).